PrestaShop/prestashop.github.io/news/_posts/2015-07-16-introducing-new-branching-model-prestashop.markdown

 ![PrestaShop Branching Model]({{ '/assets/images/2015/08/prestashop-branching-model.png' | prepend: site.baseurl }})

+**NB:** No one commit directly develop and release branches, everything goes through pull requests.
+This is not shown on the scheme for simplicity sake.

-## Next release matter
+### Next release matter

-Develop will receive commits for the next release, so if you want to break the backward compatibility we will only merge your PR if the next release is a major one.
+The _develop_ branch will receive commits for the next release, so if you want to break the backward compatibility we will only merge your PR if the next release is a major one.
 This may result in a long live branch and all the releated problems: merge conflicts, your contribution became useless, the API has changed and so on.

 If you want to introduce a BC break, you better wait for the development of the next major release to start.
 Or if you want to you can also rebase your branch often.

-## Maintaining multiple minor versions
+### Maintaining multiple minor versions

-parler du probleme de secu et ocmment maintennt on pourra faire une nouvell version 1.6.1, 1.6.2, 1.7.0 !
+At some point there will be many release branches simultaneously.
+For exemple 1.6.1.x next to 1.6.3.x, next to 1.6.3.x.

+We don't intend to maintained multiple version at the same time but at least, if a major bug apprears, we can easily and quickly make a new patch release for many minor versions.

 ## FAQ